cpske/ISP/git/submodule.md

 * add `test` as additional source folder (right-click on the `test` folder to add it to build path, or right-click on project and choose 'Build Path')
 * add JUnit library to your project (right-click on project and choose 'Build Path' -> Add libraries)

 This is boring, repetitive work.

-Instead, you can...
+**Automate repetitive tasks:**

-*Automate repetitive tasks:* (1) use [ant](https://ant.apache.org) to run tests, (2) use Continuous Integration to automatically run tests via ant or other tool.
+* use [ant](https://ant.apache.org) to run tests
+* use Continuous Integration to automatically run tests with Ant

 ### Updating the Submodule Files